shruthisagar/alphavantage_django/README.md

                 create database alphavantage;

 - Install docker and docker compose
-- In the folder alphavantage, copy .env.example to .env and enter your alphavantage key and your postgres password
+- In the project root folder and  alphavantage folder, copy .env.example to .env and enter your alphavantage key and your postgres password
 - Run the docker using

                 docker-compose -f docker-compose.yml build